 Social media users tend to overshare life details in order to feel connected to friends, family, and coworkers.
 But these private details can be used maliciously by cyberthieves to access sensitive accounts, create fraudulent identities, and compromise careers.
 Carefully categorize the list of friends, families, office workers and so on.
-Don’t publish your phone number to public unless it’s important or necessary.
-Let you pages wall be secured and needs not to be able to posted by anyone else.
-Issues of family and friends needs to be managed and be careful on what you share so that people don’t feel bad of having the problems on posted news photo or videos.
+Don’t publish your phone number to the public unless it’s important or necessary.
+Let your pages will be secured and needs not to be able to post by anyone else.
+Issues of family and friends need to be managed and be careful about what you share so that people don’t feel bad about having the problems on posted news photo or videos.

 Talking about work-related things on social networks is a bad idea.
 Even an innocent status update about how mad you are about missing a deadline on a project could provide valuable information to your competitors that they could leverage against your company.

-Don’t share the things that hurts the coworkers and friends of your office specially the painful one.
+Don’t share the things that hurt the coworkers and friends of your office specially the painful one.
 One statement can break your relationship for lifelong.